EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Background:

-When discussing the health risks from the exposure to heavy metals it is often argued that not the total amount of the metals but only the bioaccessible fraction should be evaluated.
+When discussing the health risks from the exposure to heavy metals, it is often argued that not the total amount of the metals but only the bioaccessible fraction should be evaluated.

-The bioaccessible fraction is the amount of matter that is extracted during digestion and is often modeled via a leaching test using artificial gastrointestinal fluids.
+The bioaccessible fraction is the amount of matter that is extracted during digestion and is often modelled via a leaching test using artificial gastrointestinal fluids.
 The standard methods for assessing the bioaccessibility recommended by US EPA, the United States Pharmacopeia (USP) or the European Unified Bioaccessibility Method (UBM) are based on a batch approaches.
 These batch tests take place during hours in which the samples are leached with the extractants warmed to 37°C being constantly shaken, rotated or stirred.
-After such sample pretreatment, the extracted metal fraction is determined by atomic spectrometric techniques such as AAS, ICP-AES or ICP-MS. The time consuming procedure provides only limited information, namely a single value named the bioaccessible fraction.
+After such sample pretreatment, the extracted metal fraction is determined by atomic spectrometric techniques such as AAS, ICP-AES or ICP-MS. The time-consuming procedure provides only limited information, namely a single value named the bioaccessible fraction.

 The new study:

 Researchers from Canada aimed at improving the information value of the leaching test by investigating the possibility to differentiate fractions having different contamination sources.
-Instead of the batch procedure they made use of the continuous on-line leaching method (COLM).
+Instead of the batch procedure, they made use of the continuous on-line leaching method (COLM).
 The COLM technique is using a kind of hyphenated HPLC-ICP-MS system, in which the column is not used for analyte separation but for containing the sample to be leached.
 The HPLC pump is pumping the different artificial gastrointestinal fluids warmed at 37°C through the sample holding column and feeding the eluate directly into the ICP-MS (see the figure 1).
-Since the elution profile is detected as a transient signal like a chromatogram, multiple fractions having different leaching behavior can be differentiated.
+Since the elution profile is detected as a transient signal like a chromatogram, multiple fractions having different leaching behaviour can be differentiated.
 The authors used the information from these leaching profiles for the identification of different contamination sources for lead in reference soils.

 As a proof of the concept, the certified reference materials NIST 2710, NIST 2710a, NIST 2711a and BGS 102 were used as the test samples.
 1 g of sample material was placed in HPLC guard columns of 6 cm length and 0.6 cm inner diameter.
 Depending on the sample and the fluids used, elution times of up to 15 min, were recorded.
-Mini-column eluents were combined with an internal standard (Indium), using a Y-connector and nebulized into the ICP-MS instrument.
+Mini-column eluents were combined with an internal standard (Indium), using a Y-connector, and nebulised into the ICP-MS instrument.

 Figure 1: Instrumental setup of the on-line leaching test